 Phone: 1800 699 799

 When a person contacts DSA a trained dementia consultant determines the primary reason for the enquiry.
 This may require the consultant to talk to the person to understand their enquiry and determine the most appropriate course of action.

 If initial contact is via the phone a trained consultant will ask questions and assess the individual situation.
-If contact is via website, email or fax, a trained consultant will respond by phone within two business days.
+If contact is via website or email, a trained consultant will respond by phone within two business days.

-The DSA consultant may ask about documenation regarding the indvidual and the behaviours.
+The DSA consultant may ask about documentation regarding the individual and the behaviours.
 This allows for an individualised approach to care and informs appropriate strategies and recommendations.
 To aid in this process we have developed a range of “ Assessment Tools” that are available for use.

 To receive DSA services the person requiring support must have:

 - Experiencing behaviours that are impacting their care or the way care is provided